adessoTurkey-dotNET/azure-cache-service-toolkit/README.md

 # OKR-Redis

 ### Azure Cache Service Functions
-This repository contains a collection of Azure Functions for managing the Azure Cache service.
+This repository contains a collection of HTTP triggered Azure Functions for managing the Azure Cache service.
 The following functions are included:

 - FlushCache: Clears all entries from the cache.
 - DeleteCache: Deletes a specific entry from the cache.